 1. Rolex GMT-Master Ref.
 6542

-The reference 6542 is the original GMT-Master, developed in collaboration with Pan American World Airways to meet the needs of long-haul pilots.
-It established the foundational GMT layout using a 24-hour hand and rotating bezel, and its early production details and short lifespan make it one of the most historically important and collectible GMT references.
+The 6542 is the original GMT-Master, developed with Pan Am to meet the needs of long-haul pilots.
+It established the foundational GMT layout (24-hour hand plus rotating bezel) and its short five-year production run plus early production quirks (Bakelite bezels, radium dials) make it the most historically important GMT reference.

 Key Specs: